-- 6. Marine Safety Management System Audit The RHHA Designated Person undertook (will have undertaken) a routine inspection of the Marine Safety Management System on 10 February.
-A verbal report will be given. - 7.
-Annual Trinity House Audit An officer of Trinity House (will have) conducted an audit of Aids to Navigation on 6 March.
-A verbal report will be given. - 8.
+- 6. Marine Safety Management System Audit The RHHA Designated Person commenced a routine inspection of the Marine Safety Management System on 10 February.
+The first part of the inspection reviewed policy and planning and Captain Phipps will return to review Risk Assessments at the end of the month.
+A verbal update will be given. - 7.
+Annual Trinity House Audit An officer of Trinity House conducted an audit of Aids to Navigation on 6 March.
+Aids to Navigation are in good order. - 8.
 Marine Safety Plan Management Targets A report against Marine Safety Management Plan management targets for 2022 is given at Appendix 2.

-Appendix 1 To Marine Director Report XXXXXXXXXXXXXXXXX
+Appendix 1 To Marine Director Report